lgatto/lgatto.github.io/_drafts/2015-09-24-programming-with-pen-and-paper.md

 I also prepared other instructions, such as `Repeat _ times`, `Pen up` and `Pen down`.
 For the latter, the other adult in the team created an algorithm that wrote her name.
 We saw that, despite a relatively short name, we ended up with a long set of instructions.
-This lead then to a short discussion on using mini programmes that could write single letters inside other programmes, that would write names.
+This led then to a short discussion on using mini programmes that could write single letters inside other programmes, that would write names.
 I had never planned to mention such elaborated, abstract concepts, but they came